-Nature of grievance Can be taken up with In case of any Public Issue, non-receipt of: Refund order Interest on delayed refund Allotment advice Share certificates Duplicates for all of the above Re-validation SEBI Dept. of Company Affairs Dept. of Company Affairs Stock Exchange Registrars to the issue Registrars to the issue In case of a listed security, non-receipt of the certificates after. • transfer • transmission • conversion • endorsement • consolidation • splitting • duplicates of securities SEBI SEBI SEBI DCA Stock Exchange Stock Exchange Stock Exchange Stock Exchange Regarding listed Debentures, non-receipt of: • interest due • redemption proceeds • interest on delayed payment SEBIDept. of Company AffairsThe Debenture TrusteesStock Exchange Regarding bad delivery of shares Bad delivery cell of the Stock Exchange Regarding shares or debentures in unlisted companies Dept. of Company Affairs Deposits in collective investment schemes like plantations etc. SEBI Units of Mutual Funds SEBI Fixed Deposits in Banks and Finance Companies Reserve Bank of India Fixed Deposits in Manufacturing Companies Dept. of Company Affairs
+7

+Nature of grievance Can be taken up with

+In case of any public issue, non-receipt of SEBI

+Refund order Dept. of Company Affairs

+Interest on delayed refund Stock Exchange

+Allotment advice -Registrars to the issue

+Share certificates

+Duplicate for all of the above

+Re-validations

+In case of a listed security, -SEBI

+non-receipt of the certificates after: -DCA

+• transfer Stock Exchange

+• transmission

+• conversion

+endorsement

+• consolidation

+• splitting

+duplicates of securities

+Regarding listed Debentures, SEBI

+non-receipt of

+Interest due -Dept. of Company Affairs

+redemption proceeds -The Debenture Trustees

+interest on delayed payment -Stock Exchange

+Regarding bad delivery of shares Bad delivery cell of the stock exchange

+Regarding shares or debentures in unlisted companies.
+Dept. of Company Affairs.

+Deposits in collective investment schemes like plantations etc. SEBI

+Units of Mutual Funds SEBI

+Fixed Deposits in Banks and Finance Companies Reserve Bank of India

+Fixed Deposits in manufacturing companies Dept. of Company Affairs

-Investor Information Centres have been set up in every recognised stock exchange which in addition to the complaints related to the securities traded/listed with them, will take up all other complaints regarding the trades effected in the exchange and the relevant member of the exchange.
+Investor Information Centres have been set up in every recognised stock exchange which in addition to the complaints to the securities traded/listed with them, will take up all other complaints regarding the trades effected in the exchange and the relevant member of the exchange.

-Moreover two other avenues always available to investors to seek redressal of their complaints are:
+Moreover two other avenues are always available to the investors to seek redressal or their complaints which are through.

-- (i) Complaints with Consumers' Disputes Redressal Fora - (ii) Suits in the Court of Law.
+- i) Complaints with Consumers' Disputes Redressal Forums - ii) Suits in the Court of Law.

-Offices of SEBI Jurisdiction Head Office Mittal Court 'B' Wing, 1st Floor 224 Nariman Point MUMBAI - 400 021 For companies having their Registered Office in Gujarat, Maharashtra, Madhya Pradesh, Goa, Daman, Diu, Dadra and Nagar Haveli Northern Regional Office Block No. 1 Rajendra Bhawan Rajendra Place Dist.
-Centre NEW DELHI - 110 008 Haryana, Himachal Pradesh, Jammu and Kashmir, Punjab, Rajasthan, Uttar Pradesh, Chandigarh and Delhi

-Offices of SEBI Jurisidiction Eastern Regional Office FMC Fortuna 5th Floor 234/3A AJC Bose Road KOLKATA - 700 020 Assam, Bihar, Manipur Meghalaya, Nagaland, Orissa, West Bengal, Sikkim, Arunachal Pradesh, Andaman & Nicobar Islands, Mizoram and Tripura Southern Regional Office 3rd Floor, D'Monte Bldg.
-No. 32 D'Monte Colony TTK Road, Alwarpet CHENNAI - 600 018 Andhra Pradesh, Karnataka, Kerala, Lakshadweep and Minicoy Islands, Tamil Nadu and Pondicherry
+SEBI Office Jurisdiction Head Office: Mittal Court, 'B' Wing, 1st Floor, 224 Nariman Point, MUMBAI-21 For the companies having their Registered offices in Gujarat, Maharashtra, Madhya Pradesh, Dadra and Nagar Haveli and Goa Earnest House, 14th Floor, 194 Nariman Point, MUMBAI-21 Northern Regional Office Block No. 1, Rajendra Place, Dist.
+Centre, NEW DELHI-8 Haryana, Himachal Pradesh, Jammu and Kashmir, Punjab, Rajasthan, Uttar Pradesh, Chandigarh and Delhi Eastern Regional Office FMC Fortuna, 5th Floor 234/3A AJC Bose Road CALCUTTA-20 Assam, Bihar, Manipur, Meghalaya, Nagaland, Orissa, West Bengal, Arunachal Pradesh, Mizoram and Tripura Southern Regional Office 3rd, Floor, D'Monte Bldg., No. 32 D'Monte Colony, TTK Road, Alwarpet, CHENNAI-18 Andhra Pradesh, Karnataka, Kerala, Tamilnadu and Pondichery